vestalux/sljekyll/schools/advisory-librarian-support/index.md

 *	Setting up Book Clubs and recommending book titles to use
 * Compiling bespoke book lists.

 We can work with groups or classes of pupils and we are flexible with our time and ideas for how we can best support your school.
-For more information, please **[contact us →](/schools/contact/)**.
+For more information, please [contact us →](/schools/contact/).